payu-india/CMS-Chatbot/docs/No Code Payments/payment-links-dashboard/faqs-payment-links.md

 * **How can I create a payment link using PayU’s API?**

 You can create a payment link using **Create Payment Link** API.
 You need to provide some mandatory parameters such as merchant key, transaction amount, product info, customer details, and callback URL to create a payment link.
 PayU will return a URL that you can share with your customers to initiate a payment.
-For more information, refer to [Create Invoice API](ref:create_invoice_api)
+For more information, refer to [Create Payment Link API](ref:create-payment-links)

 * **Can I customize the payment link according to my business requirements?**